geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 If the gene product is not a top-level gene or gene product identifier, the Gene Product Information (GPI) file should contain information about the canonical form of the gene or gene product.

-**DB** refers to the database from which the identifier in **DB Object ID** is drawn.
-This is not necessarily the group submitting the file.
-If a UniProtKB ID is the **DB Object ID**, **DB** should be UniProtKB.
-Must be one of the values from the set of GO database cross-references.

-The **DB:DB Object ID** is the identifier for the database object, which may or may not correspond exactly to what is described in a paper.
-For example, a paper describing a protein may support annotations to the gene encoding the protein (gene ID in **DB:DB Object ID** field) or annotations to a protein object (protein ID in **DB:DB Object ID** field).

 This field is mandatory, cardinality 1